Wallingford School

-Wallingford School is a secondary school with academy status located in the town of Wallingford, Oxfordshire, England.
+Wallingford School is a comprehensive co-educational secondary school with academy status located in the town of Wallingford, Oxfordshire, England.
 It was founded by Walter Bigg in 1659 in association with the Worshipful Company of Merchant Taylors, formally succeeding Wallingford Grammar School when it merged with Blackstone Secondary Modern in 1973.

 Headteacher

 The Headteacher is John Marston who joined the school in September 2019 following the retirement of the previous head, Wyll Willis.
 Willis was the Headteacher from 2006 to 2019, following the interim Headship of Douglas Brown.
-The Headteacher from September 2001 to August 2005 was Jerry Owens, who left to become a consultant Headteacher with Kent County Council.
-The school hit its nadir in 2005 both in terms of results and reputation.
-The school has enjoyed considerable success academically since 2012 finishing at or near the top of the performance tables for Oxfordshire for A Level and GCSEs.
-It is over-subscribed but is working towards the building of an extension in 2018/19.
+The Headteacher from September 2001 to August 2005 was Jerry Owens.

 Buildings

 A number of buildings make up the school estate.
 These are named after various notable people from Wallingford or past teachers at the school.